replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster.md

   curl https://kots.io/install | bash
   kubectl kots install APP_NAME
   ```
-  Replace `APP_NAME` with the unique slug for the application.
-The application slug is included in the installation command provided by your application vendor.
+  Replace `APP_NAME` with a name for the application.
+This is the unique name that the app manager will use to refer to the application that you install.

   **Example:**